Some0ne3lse/savory-heaven/README.md

 Project from The Odin Project
-Not optimized for small screens
+Not optimized other screen sizes, since that was not part of the assignment